Fraud Blocker

 The main take away from the morning was the how buildings in urban areas can often be dissected into three types of areas when you look at them.

-the areas most sheltered by the weather and
+The areas most exposed to the weather, the areas most sheltered by the weather and the areas in between.

 What’s interesting here is the difference in soiling between the three areas.
 The areas most exposed, have the most organic growth and the least carbon staining.